 Dual Plugging BMW Airhead Motorcycles

-(and information on head milling, barrel shaving, CR, etc.)
+and information on head milling, barrel shaving, CR, etc.

-© Copyright, 2012, R. Fleischer
+© Copyright 2020, R. Fleischer

 The following article is my personal opinion.
-I ave tried to be fair, honest, & fully inform you about the pros, cons, value, and details, about Dual-Plugging an Airhead motorcycle.
+I have tried to be fair, honest, & fully inform you about the pros, cons, value, and details, about Dual-Plugging an Airhead motorcycle.

 Here is a URL for Tom Cutter's rather old article on dual plugging.
 While it has some errors & things that need updating, this may be useful if you are interested in more of the theory & background: http://rubberchickenracinggarage.com/Downloads/TomCutterDualPlugIgnition.pdf

-Please refer to other articles on MY website, dealing with the pulse-air system and ignition system, ETC. :
+Please refer to other articles on my website, dealing with the pulse-air system and ignition system, etc.

 One would have thought that I had posted about desecrating the Sistine Chapel.
 I got interesting replies, to say the least, almost all being off the LIST.
 I won't go into why I think that was so.
-What I WILL do is to make some hopefully definitive comments on dual-plugging and automatic advance units, setting timing, etc. in this article.
+What I will do is to make some hopefully definitive comments on dual-plugging and automatic advance units, setting timing, etc. in this article.

-In my estimation, dual plugging is, or can be, a low to moderate cost solution to possible problems; sometimes it IS the best solution.What dual plugging does, or is supposed to do, is to start TWO flame fronts at the same time.
-Because of this, flame propagation in the combustion chamber may well be more even and possibly more complete.
+SIMPLIFIED: What dual plugging does, or is supposed to do, is to start two flame fronts at the same time.
+Because of this, flame propagation in the combustion chamber may well be more even and more complete.
 Combustion efficiency of more complete combustion, could increase performance.
-That is a simplified statement.
 Dual-plugging may also reduce exhaust value and seat problems (see 1 just below).
 Octane requirements are reduced; or, you will get the ability to increase compression ratio without using more fuel.

-PART I. Dual plugging DOES:
+Part I. Dual plugging does:

-3. Probably better gasoline mileage, particularly in the OLDER HIGHER compression ratio models.
+3. Probably better gasoline mileage, particularly in the older higher compression ratio models.

-6. Will allow QUITE high CR if one wants to use premium fuels & high profile pistons.
+6. Will allow quite high CR if one wants to use premium fuels & high profile pistons.

 7. Looks neat.